cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes.md

-Title: Gaussian Algebra to Gaussian Processes
+Title: From Gaussian Algebra to Gaussian Processes
 Date: 2018-03-31 18:00
 Author: Will Wolf
 Lang: en